 The best age to start learning music appreciation is really from an infant.
 As we have suggested, you can start from birth if you plan it well.
 The appreciation of music in homeschooling can begin with playing music in the background like the classics of Mozart, Bach, and Beethoven.
 These are all such soothing music that they are bound to calm your toddler down and maybe even help you fall asleep!
 And you can also let them know we are listening to Mozart’s Fur Elise.
 Let them know the piece’s name.
 Once they hear it over and over, they might even ask for it one day by themselves.

-When your child becomes more advanced you can begin to also introduce music by the types, instruments, periods, and then most advanced by composers.
+When your child becomes more advanced you can begin to also introduce music by the types, instruments, and periods, and then when ready, by composers.
 You can reference our list below and have fun with it.

 |Music Types||By Instruments||Music by Periods||By Composer|

-We also like the book that parents can reference.
+We also like a book that parents can reference.
 The book is called Basic Music Theory by Jonathan Harnum.
-You can check out the book here at Amazon and this is the 4th edition.
+You can check out the book here on Amazon and this is the 4th edition.
 And you can also check out some of the best resources we found here.
-To help get your child familiar with types of music, composers and modern music you can use a mix of weekly exercises for listening and analysis.
+To help get your child familiar with types of music, composers, and modern music you can use a mix of weekly exercises for listening and analysis.
 My wife suggests 2-3 times per week and 30 minutes each.

 A critical point for starting music appreciation is that it does need to be fun for a child and starting early is one of the best solutions for this.
 Research shows that it has to be fun and rewarding for it to be beneficial.